mrbmc/mrbmc.github.io/src/projects/disney-enterprise.md

 #### Support Agent Tools{#baymax}

+*codename Baymax*

 Disney provides its guests and exceptional level of care.
 Disney+ is no exception, but it can be a significant cost center as well.
-Optimizing the tools for our support agents to reduce case resolution times and contact volume saved Disney **million$ in operating expenses**.
+These custom built tools for our agents saved Disney **$20M/pa in operating expenses**

+We focused on shortening **case resolution time**, increasing **CSAT** scores, and giving agents upsell capability.

 ![Support Agent Portal](/images/portfolio/disney-enterprise/baymax-customer.jpg)

 #### Lifecycle Messaging{#galaxy}

+*codename Galaxy*

 Messaging our guests on the device and content they prefer.